chryzsh/mimiparser/README.md

 # mimiparser
-A small parser for mimikatz output
+A small parser for mimikatz output.
+Written by OpenAI ChatGPT o3.

 Usage:
 ```